dariospadoni/weather-forecast-demo/README.md

 ## Some notes about the project

 * I used a public proxy from Heroku to fetch the static data and avoid CORS issue

 * The design on Figma covers only large screens; I adapted it for medium and small displays

 * I only used the sun icon though some forecasts needed a different one; `WeatherIcons.js` makes easy to add svg icons and map them to the forecast

+* I used momentjs for formatting dates.
+If bundle size was an issue, this dependency could be removed and replaced with javascript Date object methods